google/android-emulator-container-scripts/js/android-emulator-webrtc/README.md

 **Note**: The user must have interacted with the page before you can set the volume to "unmuted" (muted = false).
 Otherwise the video will not play and will throw an error, which is currently not handled.

 **Note**: The volume is the volume of the video element that is displayed, this is not the actual volume used inside the emulator.
-See this [support](https://support.google.com/android/answer/9082609?hl=en) document on how to change the audio volume.
+You can change the audio inside the emulator by sending the proper keys as documented above, or follow the steps in the [support](https://support.google.com/android/answer/9082609?hl=en) document on how to change the audio volume.

 ---